-Pests that attack your mint can cause all kinds of health problems for the plant, in addition to brown spots on leaves.
+Pests that attack your mint can cause all kinds of health problems for the plant, besides brown spots on leaves.
 Pests that commonly attack mint are:

 A small, soft-bodied insect that is commonly found on the underside of leaves on many plants.
-They can be varying colors depending on the plant and can cause necrosis or stunted growth.
+They can vary in colors depending on the plant and can cause necrosis or stunted growth.
 Aphids also secrete a sugary and sticky substance called honeydew that can encourage the growth of sooty mold on plants.

 It’s easy to get rid of aphids with water.
 Spray them till they fall into the soil and they won’t be able to get back on the plant.
-Make sure to spray the underside of the leaves as well.
+Spray the underside of the leaves as well.

 Cutworms may be hard to diagnose because the larvae are usually active at night and hide in the soil during the day.
 They will eat holes through leaves and may leave young plants with stunted growth.

-Cutworms attack many different herbs and vegetables, including mint, and can be prevented by making sure to check all transplants and removing old plant residue before planting.
+Cutworms attack many different herbs and vegetables, including mint, and can be prevented by checking all transplants and removing old plant residue before planting.

 You can also put a small cone or collar around the base of the plant and hand-pick out larvae if possible.

-If you have a thrips infestation, leaves will be speckled with black feces, and you may be able to spot the small insect under a magnifying glass.
-Adult thrips are pale yellow or light brown while their offspring are lighter in color.
+If you have a thrips infestation, leaves will be speckled with black feces, and you may spot the tiny insect under a magnifying glass.
+Adult thrips are pale yellow or light brown while their offspring are lighter.